Explore-AI/udt-clean-water-toolkit/README.md

 ### ui

 An electron based app.
-Commincates with the apis Clean Water ToolkitInteracts with the `api` and RESTFul APIs and provides a graphicainterface that demonstrates some of the Toolkit capabilities.
+A front-end for the RESTful apis.

 ### devops